© Crown copyright 2021

 UKAS (UK Accreditation Service) accreditation provides an assurance of the competence, impartiality and integrity of laboratories.
 This accreditation is an important element in establishing and maintaining confidence in a testing service.

 For polymerase chain reaction (PCR) or other lab-based testing, all samples must be processed by a UKAS applicant laboratory (the laboratory has applied for UKAS accreditation but has not yet achieved it) and have quality management systems operating according to ISO 15189 and/or ISO/IEC 17025.
 Samples must also be taken by or under the instruction of, a provider (and their sub-contractors, if relevant) that is applicant to ISO 15189 and/ or ISO/IEC 17025.
 This requirement does not prevent issue of tests which are self-swabbed or self-administered since those samples would be taken under instruction from the person responsible for taking the samples.

-UKAS appraisal status (‘stage 2’) will become mandatory for providers of ‘Test to Release for international travel’ (or their sub-contractors, if relevant) and commercial providers COVID-19 testing on 18 January 2021, or 4 weeks after they become a UKAS applicant.
+UKAS appraisal status (‘stage 2’) will become mandatory for providers of ‘Test to Release for international travel’ (or their sub-contractors, if relevant) and commercial providers COVID-19 testing on 4 weeks after they become a UKAS applicant.
 UKAS appraisal status is an assessment of compliance with the requirements published by UKAS in relation to the relevant ISO standard.
 UKAS accreditation (‘stage three’), which is full accreditation to the relevant ISO standard, will become mandatory for providers of ‘Test to Release for international travel’ (or their sub-contractors, if relevant) and commercial COVID-19 testing by 1 July 2021, or 4 months after they have gained UKAS appraisal status.